bmedicke/REED/radare2/readme.md

 * `?`, get help
 * `aa`,  analyze all flags starting with `sym.` and `entry0` (you can add more `a`s for additional analysis)
+  * coming from other tools it might seem strange that this is not done by default, for the reason see: [[r2default]](#sources-and-further-reading)
 * `afl`, list all functions
 * `ie`, info about entrypoints
 * `ii`, info about imports